William H. Thompson (Kansas politician)

-Biography
+William Howard Thompson (October 14, 1871 - February 9, 1928) was an attorney, judge, and politician who served as a United States senator from Kansas from 1913 to 1919.
+A Democrat from a heavily Republican state, Thompson was a national leader in the Prohibition and women's suffrage movements, and supported many of the progressive reforms put forth by President Woodrow Wilson while maintaining a reputation for independence from his party.

+He holds the ignominious distinction of suffering the worst re-election defeat of any incumbent U.S. Senator in history, losing to popular Republican governor Arthur Capper by 30 percentage points in 1918.
+Thompson is one of only three Democrats ever sent to the U.S. Senate from Kansas, along with John Martin and George McGill.

+Early life and career

 Born in Crawfordsville, Indiana, he moved with his parents to Nemaha County, Kansas in 1880, where attended the public schools and graduated from the Seneca Normal School in 1886.
-He graduated from the Lawrence Business College in 1891.
-He was the official court reporter of the twenty-second judicial district of Kansas from 1891 to 1894, and studied law; he was admitted to the bar in 1894, commencing practice in Seneca; he was clerk of the Kansas Court of Appeals in Topeka and practiced law there from 1897 to 1901.
+He graduated from the Lawrence Business College in 1891 and began studying law under his father, John Franklin Thompson, a Union Civil War veteran, attorney, and judge.
+The younger Thompson was the official court reporter of the twenty-second judicial district of Kansas from 1891 to 1894 before gaining admission to the bar, joining his father's practice in Seneca.
+He was appointed clerk of the Kansas Court of Appeals in Topeka in 1897, moving to Iola, Kansas in 1901 when his term expired.

+Political career

-He moved to Iola, Kansas in 1901 and continued the practice of law.
-He was county attorney of Allen County and moved to Garden City in 1905.
-From 1906 to 1913 he was judge of the thirty-second judicial district of Kansas.
-In 1912, he was elected to the U.S. Senate, and resigned his judgeship in 1913; he served from March 4, 1913, to March 3, 1919, and was an unsuccessful candidate for reelection to the U.S. Senate in 1918.
-He was defeated by 30 percentage points, the largest loss ever by a sitting U.S. senator not running as a third-party candidate.
+Thompson's first elected office was as county attorney of Allen County, before moving to Garden City in 1905.
+One year later, he was elected judge of the thirty-second judicial district, the first Democrat ever elected to the heavily Republican seat, earning reelection in 1910.

+U.S. Senate

 While in the Senate, he was chairman of the Committee on Expenditures in the Departments of Commerce and Labor (Sixty-third Congress) and a member of the Committee on Expenditures in the Department of Commerce (Sixty-third and Sixty-fourth Congresses) and the Committee to Audit and Control the Contingent Expenses (Sixty-fifth Congress).

+On a tour of American lines during the Battle of Soissons in France in summer 1918, Thompson garnered press coverage for firing a French 75 cannon at the retreating German army.
+He badly burned his hand picking up a spent shell as a souvenir.

+Later life and death

 Thompson resumed the practice of law at Kansas City, Kansas in 1919 and moved to Tulsa, Oklahoma in 1923, and practiced law in Kansas City and Tulsa.
 He moved to Washington, D.C., in 1927, where he continued the practice of law, and died there in 1928, aged 56.
 He was interred temporarily in Glenwood cemetery in Washington, DC; in May 1928 his remains were transferred to Mount Hope cemetery in Topeka, Kansas.